Entrance to Aspen construction begins

 April 2, 2018

-Today begins the monthslong detour into and out of Aspen as crews tear apart the Castle Creek Bridge to make improvements to the corridor.
+The monthslong detour into and out of Aspen has officially begun, as crews tear apart the Castle Creek Bridge to make improvements to the corridor.

-Motorists can expect significant delays during peak times — 7 to 9 a.m. and 3 to 6 p.m.
+Motorists should expect significant delays during peak times — 7-9 a.m. and 3-6 p.m.
 Officials with the city of Aspen are urging commuters to adjust their travel times to avoid massive traffic backups, or take the bus from the Brush Creek Intercept Lot and carpool.

 All buses, emergency vehicles and large trucks that cannot negotiate Power Plant Road will travel over the bridge throughout the project, which has four phases and will last through October.